Approach

 5. 05

-Where relevant, defining next steps through advisory support, internal adaptation, or framework licensing.
+Define next steps through advisory support, internal adaptation, training, or framework licensing, while keeping ownership with the institution.

 • Strategic briefings